akeneo/pim-community-dev/STANDARD_FORMAT.md

 ### Common structure

-The product models contains inner fields and product model values that are linked to attributes.
+The product models contains inner fields and values that are linked to attributes.
-All product models have the same fields (code, label, family, groups, categories, associations, status, dates of creation and update) while product model values are flexible among product models.
-Its product model values are provided via the key *values*.
+All product models have the same fields (code, label, family, groups, categories, associations, status, dates of creation and update, parent, family variant) while values are flexible among product models.
+Their values are provided via the key *values*.

-Let's consider a *bar* product model, without any product model value, except its identifier *sku*.
+Let's consider a *bar* product model, without any product model value.
 This product model also contains:

 * a code
 * a family variant (therefore, the family becomes available in the standard format)